-If not for the spectacular fly fishing for huge sea-run brown trout in the Río Grande, just experiencing the solitúd and beauty of this remote island would be sufficient reason to visit.
-The Island’s is much the same as it was in 1520 when Magellan saw it for the first time.
-Outside of the cities of Ushuaia and Río Grande, the island is only sparsely populated in a handful of large ranches and a few small towns.
+If not for the spectacular fly fishing for huge sea-run brown trout in the Río Grande, just experiencing the solitúd and beauty of this Tierra del Fuego would be sufficient reason to visit.
+This remote island is much the same as it was in 1520 when Magellan saw it for the first time.
+Outside of the cities of Ushuaia and Río Grande, it is only sparsely populated in a handful of large ranches and a few small towns.
 Here your only company while fishing will be your guide and the livestock and wildlife including guanacos, condors, eagles and Magellan geese.

 On the other hand, up until recently the sea trout were almost the exclusive focus of visiting anglers.
 However, over the last decade chinook salmon began showing up in ever increasing numbers having made their way around the tip of South America from the Chilean rivers.
 A handful of visiting anglers are beginning to come specifically for the Chinook fishing In November and December.

 From October to December, guests usually experience the best dry fly fishing for resident trout.
 The first sea-run brown trout begin to appear in November.
 November and December are also prime time for chinook salmon fishing which just keeps getting better.
 More sea-run browns continue showing up until reaching the peak of the run in February.
 Prime time for sea-run brown trout fly fishing is usually from the end of January until mid March, although fresh fish continue to enter the river until the end of the season in mid April.